 4. You Haven’t Provided Enough Information Showing That You Are in Good Health

-- A danger to public safety (which includes experiencing a loss of physical and mental abilities, unpredictable or violent behaviour); and/or
+- A danger to public safety (which includes experiencing a loss of physical and mental abilities, unpredictable or violent behavior); and/or

 5. You Haven’t Provided Enough Evidence That You Will Be Able to Support Yourself and Your Dependants Financially

-Whether you are studying in, immigrating, working or travelling to Canada, you will need to provide sufficient proof that you will not only be able to support yourself during your stay in Canada but your dependents too.
+Whether you are studying, immigrating, working, or traveling to Canada, you will need to provide sufficient proof that you will not only be able to support yourself during your stay in Canada but your dependents too.
 This is regardless of whether or not your dependents will be joining you in Canada or not.